CBD, Some THC To Be Allowed In Food, Drinks Sold In Minnesota

 He thinks this is a step in the right direction.

-“We’re getting closer to legalization, and I believe that companies that are in this space, that have been here for a while, are really gonna increase revenue, you know, ten-fold,” Brown said.MORE NEWS: Baby Zebra Born At Como Zoo
+“We’re getting closer to legalization, and I believe that companies that are in this space, that have been here for a while, are really gonna increase revenue, you know, ten-fold,” Brown said.MORE NEWS: Next Weather: Dry, Mild Thursday Before Top 10 Weather Day On Friday

 Gov. Tim Walz is expected to sign the bill.
 The changes would go into effect on August 1.